mrossini-ethz/camera-calibration-pvr/README.md

 - **Vertical orientation** places the reconstructed rectangle in vertical orientation instead of parallel to the x-y-Plane.

 ### Demos
-Here are screen casts that demonstrate the usage.
+Here are screen casts (from a previous blender and addon version) that demonstrate the usage.

 #### Focal
 ![Screen Cast Usage](https://raw.githubusercontent.com/wiki/mrossini-ethz/camera-calibration-pvr/images/focal.gif "Screen cast: Usage for Solve Focal")